 3—The Saguenay Fjord on the Mighty Saint Lawrence

 Leaving shortly after noon, the ship cruised into the Saguenay Fjord.
 Passengers gathered on deck nine to view the majestic fjord and watch for whales along with Pierre Richard, a marine mammal naturalist.
-Pierre said that this section of deep blue river water comprises a large portion of tidal water flowing from the Saint Lawrence Estuary mixed with fresh water from Lac Saint Jean.
+Pierre said that this section of deep blue river water comprises a large portion of tidal water flowing from the Saint Lawrence Estuary mixed with fresh water from Lac-Saint-Jean.
 The combination of these waters results in an ideal habitat full of food for marine mammals making this area one of the best places for whale watching.

 Pierre explained how the awe-inspiring cliffs formed from a glacial retreat.
 The crowds, armed with binoculars and zoom-lens cameras, listened intently while continuing to scan the waters scouting for whales.
 Shouts of whale sightings created havoc.
 People ran back and forth from one side of the bow hoping to catch a glimpse of each whale before it made another dive.
-Over the course of less than two hours, I witnessed the backs and sides of several beluga whales and three minkes.
+Over the course of fewer than two hours, I witnessed the backs and sides of several beluga whales and three minkes.

 4—The Reford Gardens Offers Unadulterated Beauty on the Mighty Saint Lawrence